Normanfamdamly/VBA_Challenge/README.md

 You can tell from the screen shots that the stock performance stays the same for both code versions.
 The only standout item to note is 2017 was a much better year for the green stocks than 2018, in the later year the environmental stocks did not fair well and most returned a negative annual return.
 Hindesight is always 20/20 and the stock market crash and a Adminstration that was pro Gas and pro Coal may have had an effect on these company stocks.

 ### Codeing Results
-The biggest differnece between the Green Stocks code and the VBA Challenge code to be was the creation of the arrays for "tickerIndex" "tickerVolumes", "tickerStartingPrices" and "tickerEndingPrices".
+The biggest differnece between the Green Stocks code and the VBA Challenge code was the creation of the arrays for tickerIndex, tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
+An array is like a set of store shelves we can put our information in as it is calculated and grab when it is needed.
+The arrays sped the process of the calculations up by storing the information in the background as the code ran the loop.

     ''1a) Create a ticker Index